I saw President Obama today.

 For more than two decades, NCLR’s work on immigration and asylum has produced some of our most heart-wrenching stories.
 Families torn apart, children left without a parent, people abruptly taken from their homes to far-flung detention facilities with no warning or due process.
 It has often felt hopeless and always so terribly wrong.
 But today things are different.
 And with principles announced yesterday by the Senate, coupled with Obama’s plan announced today, we can actually begin to hope that real reform will be a reality very soon.

-And let’s just be totally clear: comprehensive immigration reform is an LGBT issue.
+And let’s just be totally clear: comprehensive immigration reform is an LGBTQ issue.
 We are in every immigrant community.
 We are DREAMers, we are undocumented, we are seeking asylum and freedom from violence and persecution, we are farmworkers, we are striving for a better life for ourselves and our families.
-But even beyond our representation in every facet of the immigrant community, comprehensive reform is an LGBT issue because we want to live in a nation that values justice, equality, and opportunity—for all, not just for some.
+But even beyond our representation in every facet of the immigrant community, comprehensive reform is an LGBTQ issue because we want to live in a nation that values justice, equality, and opportunity—for all, not just for some.

-As LGBT Americans, we have seen a huge sea change transform our place in this nation.
+As LGBTQ Americans, we have seen a huge sea change transform our place in this nation.
 We have won many, many landmark victories.
 While we still have much work to do, many of us feel safer, more secure, more a part of the cultural fabric.
 We did not do this by ourselves.
 Many of our neighbors, friends, and many strangers embraced our equality on principle.
 They wanted to live in a country that embraced the whole of the human family.
 So now we do the same.
 We stand up for fairness and dignity and justice for others who live in the shadows of the law.
 Inaugural poet Richard Blanco—who is himself both gay and an immigrant—in his moving and beautiful poem talked about us living under one sun, one moon, one country.
 Let’s make it so.